 Whether you work in a pub, a lounge, a hotel or for a catering service, your bartending will transfer well into an information technology career.

 Let’s compare two entry-level IT jobs for you to see what sort of work and life you can expect with a change to information technology.
-According to the U.S. Bureau of Labor Statistics, a job as a help desk technician is expected to grow by 12 percent between 2014 and 2024, while a position as a computer support analyst is to grow by 10 percent.
+According to the U.S. Bureau of Labor Statistics, job roles as a help desk technician and computer support analyst are both expected to grow by 6% between 2021 and 2031.

 |Help Desk Technician||Computer Support Analyst|